AntoineLHF/select2entity-bundle/README.md

 ## Options
 Defaults will be used for some if not set.
 * `class` is your entity class.
-Required
+Required.
 * `primary_key` is the name of the property used to uniquely identify entities.
 Defaults to 'id'
+* `query_builder_fields` is the list of fields on which autocomplete search is done.
-* `text_property` This is the entity property used to retrieve the text for existing data.
+* `property` This is the entity property used to retrieve the text to display for existing data.
-If text_property is omitted then the entity is cast to a string.
+If property is omitted then the entity is cast to a string.
 This requires it to have a __toString() method.
 * `multiple` True for multiple select (many to many).
 False for single (many to one) select.
 * `minimum_input_length` is the number of keys you need to hit before the search will happen.
 Defaults to 2.
 * `page_limit` This is passed as a query parameter to the remote call.
 It is intended to be used to limit size of the list returned.
 Defaults to 10.